Adolescent French (BA)

 - Jeanne Weiler, Faculty Advisor

-- Bonnie M. Veronico, Administrative Advisor
+- Bonnie M. Veronico, Certification, Graduation and Administrative Advisor

 - Rebecca Cushman, Clinical Placement Specialist